craigbarratt/hass-pyscript-jupyter/README.md

     - check the `python` entry in `argv` to make sure it is the latest version of python on your system (eg, you might need to replace with `python3`)
 * Edit `hass_pyscript_kernel.py` and replace the settings of:
+    - `HASS_HOST` with the host name or IP address where your HASS instance is running
     - `HASS_URL` with the URL of your HASS httpd service
     - `HASS_TOKEN` with a long-lived access token created via the button at the bottom of your user profile page in HASS.